 What does it mean to favourite a tweet?

 By ‘favouriting’ a tweet, you are essentially saying, “Yes, this represents my viewpoint.
 I am happy for others to see that this represents my viewpoint,” or “this amuses/interests me, I want to show my appreciation/look at it again in the future.”
 Having said this, favouriting is obviously not a strong an endorsement as a retweet.
 Retweets automatically distribute that tweet to your entire following.

 The best way to decide whether to favourite or retweet a tweet is this:

 If it adds value to you to, favourite it.
 If it will add value to your network, retweet it!

-Let’s put it this way, if someone tweets “I love your new blog post,” favouriting would be a better option.
+Let’s put it this way.
+If someone tweets “I love your new blog post,” favouriting would be a better option.
 It’s also a good way of avoiding doing lots of retweets altogether (which will annoy some followers) whilst still showing your appreciation for the content.
-If you’re trying to get on the radar of a particular business or person, favouriting can be a gentle way of stroking their ego and showing up in their notifications evert now and again.
+If you’re trying to get on the radar of a particular business or person, favouriting can be a gentle way of stroking their ego and showing up in their notifications every now and again.

 Another use of the favourite tool is to show that you have seen a tweet without having to reply to it (a bit like ‘liking’ a comment you’ve been tagged in on Facebook but don’t necessarily fancy replying to!).
 Here’s an example:

 People’s favourites are open to the public and you can peruse everything that person has ever favourited.
 This means you should be aware that other users can do that to you!
 Your collection of favourite tweets is the Twitter equivalent of an interior designer’s inspiration scrapbook.
 They are things that you find funny, that inspire you, that you think other people should read, and that you would like to be associated with.